angelmartinez-wz/academy-go-q12021/README.md

 ### Endpoints
-GET /csv/pokemon <- Return a list of read Pokemon from a CSV file GET /csv/pokemon/id <- Return a specific row number of read Pokemon from a CSV file POST /pokemon <- Add new Pokemon to the DB
+GET /csv/pokemon <- Return a list of read Pokemon from a CSV file GET /csv/pokemon?Name=X <- Return a Pokemon filtered by a query param from a CSV file GET /csv/pokemon/id <- Return a specific row number of read Pokemon from a CSV file GET /pokemon <- Get Pokemon from DB
+GET /pokemon/id <- Get Pokemon with specific id from DB POST /pokemon <- Add new Pokemon to the DB
+PUT /pokemon <- Update a Pokemon in the DB
+DELETE /pokemon <- Delete Pokemon from the DB

 ## Second Deliverable (due March 18th 23:59PM)